 The Berkeley Studio: first steps

-The Berkeley Studio is the modelling environment where you will develop your own decision tree model.
+The Berkeley Studio is the modeling environment where you will develop your own decision tree model.
 In these tutorials we will refer to the Berkeley Studio as Studio.
 You can always press

 [F1] to open the help files.
-The Studio will guide you to the right location depending on which window you have opened.
+The Studio will guide you to the right web page depending on which window you have opened.